 Men's Tassel Loafers

 The story goes that the American film star Paul Lukas bought a pair of Oxfords with tassel laces while overseas during World War II.
 He returned to America, and asked Farkas and Kovacs, the New York shoemakers, to replicate them.
 Unsatisfied with the result, Lukas tried other shoemakers, and his request eventually reached the Alden Shoe Company.

 The company came up with a new design of loafer.
 The slip-on shoe kept the leather tassels as decoration and marketed them as men's tassel loafers.
 The name stuck and men's tassel loafers in black especially became popular throughout the late 1950s.

 How To Wear Tasselled Loafers

 Wearing tasselled loafers for men is easy.
 For the smart casual look, stick to traditional colours.
-For a more casual look, you can experiment with colours and go for more detail, such as outer stitch detail.
-The best look for tasselled loafers would be a smart jacket, such as a blazer or a mac teamed with chinos or smart jeans.
-Loafers with a suit also work well for more formal occasions.
+For a more casual look, you can experiment with colours and go for more detail such as outer stitch detail.
+The best look with tasselled loafers would be a smart jacket, such as a blazer or a mac, teamed with chinos or smart jeans.
+Loafers with a suit also works well for more formal occasions.
 Suede tassel loafers are also a great option for casual looks and are amongst some of the best summer loafers you can find.

 How to Wear Loafers